 Sean observes Mason struggling with editing a media clip and offers to help.
 “You have to take the soundtrack off to edit the clip.”

 Mason offers Sean advice on his first pool dive with a snorkel, “Put your snorkel in and swim around on the surface.”

 Tension is introduced through Nicole, Mason's sister, who through a misunderstanding repeatedly antagonises Sean.
 This tension escalates when the boys and Nicole enter a national spearfishing competition.
 Nicole says “We’re in a tournament right now and you want to sulk about turns?
 You know you won’t shoot anything if you dive”.

 Free diving and fish spearing skills are developed by both characters which not only entertains the reader but informs, describing the technical skills and strategies required.

-Although killing fish isn’t my favourite subject, this entertaining and informative story held my attention.
-This will appeal equally to those adventurous or aspiring to be.
+Although the subject made me feel a bit squeamish at times, this is an entertaining and informative story that held my attention.
+Spearo will appeal equally to those who are adventurous or aspiring to be.